Start Your Esports Career Now

-Even before the pandemic wreaked havoc in 2020, NEST had been forefront of WFH culture and a remote team.
+Even before the pandemic wreaked havoc in 2020, NEST had been at the forefront of WFH culture and a remote team.
 The esports company believes that having international and domestic staff at work broadens the horizons of business.
 And now, National Esports Tournament is welcoming international workers.

-Considering the recent bulge in esports industry and the constant surge in revenue, having a global team is a smart move.
+Its 2021 and NEST aims to build a global community and break all geographical barriers.
+With global expansion comes a global flow of ideas.
+David Cottrell, the Commissioner at NEST commented, “I truly believe the international community has a lot to bring to the table and excluding them solely based on geographical location is not fair, forward-thinking, or at all keeping with the times.”
+Considering the recent bulge in the esports industry and the constant surge in revenue, having a global team is a smart move.
 Gradually, NEST wants to develop the esports scene globally and smoothen things out for players across the globe.
 A globally connected community will also bring forward diverse ideas.
 From an accessibility point of view, the global expansion will amp up accessibility.
 “We are building a massive community and having more input to allow us to expand properly and also increase accessibility which is crucial,” said David Cottrell.
 If you’re looking to start a career in esports, watch out for job openings at NEST.